 Don't scold or otherwise punish your Chihuahua for eating grass.
-Punishing them for an instinctual behavior they likely inherited from their ancestors is ineffective and counterproductive.
-Your Chihuahua may act out in response to being punished, or they may eat grass the next time they want your attention.
+Punishing him for an instinctual behavior he likely inherited from his ancestors is ineffective and counterproductive.
+Your Chihuahua may act out in response to being punished, or he may eat grass the next time he wants your attention.
 To stop your Chihuahua from eating grass, focus on attention diversion and positive reinforcement through basic obedience commands.

 And if you allow your Chihuahua to eat grass, make sure it's not treated with any pesticides, fertilizers or other chemicals.
-Some canine experts even recommend the creation of a special grass or herb garden that's designed specifically for dogs to eat.
+Some canine experts even recommend making a special grass or herb garden that's designed specifically for your dog.

 We may never know why Chihuahuas eat grass.
 Theories such as digestive problems, nutrient deficiency, intestinal parasites and boredom are all possible, but there's no definitive answer.
-Grass eating is a common behavior exhibited by most dogs, and it rarely causes any need for concern.
-Just keep a close eye on your Chihuahua to see if they exhibit symptoms of an underlying illness.
+We do know that grass eating is a common behavior exhibited by most dogs and it rarely causes any need for concern.
+Just keep a close eye on your Chihuahua to see if he exhibits signs of an underlying illness.

 Is your Chihuahua a grass eater?
 Let us know in the comments section below!